Euripides: Transmission

 After this creation of a standard edition, the text was fairly safe from errors, besides slight and gradual corruption introduced with tedious copying.
-Many of these trivial errors occurred in the Byzantine period, following a change in script (from uncial to minuscule), and many were "homophonic" errorsequivalent, in English, to substituting "right" for "write"; except that there were more opportunities for Byzantine scribes to make these errors, because η, ι, οι and ει, were pronounced similarly in the Byzantine period.
+Many of these trivial errors occurred in the Byzantine period, following a change in script (from uncial to minuscule).
+Many of these errors were "homophonic" errors, the equivalent (for instance) of substituting "right" for "write" in English: there were many opportunities for Byzantine scribes to make errors of this sort, since η, ι, οι and ει were pronounced similarly in the Byzantine period.

 Around 200 AD, ten of the plays of Euripides began to be circulated in a select edition, possibly for use in schools, with some commentaries or scholia recorded in the margins.
 Similar editions had appeared for Aeschylus and Sophocles—the only plays of theirs that survive today.
-Euripides, however, was more fortunate than the other tragedians, with a second edition of his work surviving, compiled in alphabetical order as if from a set of his collect works; but without scholia attached.
-This "Alphabetical" edition was combined with the "Select" edition by some unknown Byzantine scholar, bringing together all the nineteen plays that survive today.
-The "Select" plays are found in many medieval manuscripts, but only two manuscripts preserve the "Alphabetical" playsoften denoted L and P, after the Laurentian Library at Florence, and the Bibliotheca Palatina in the Vatican, where they are stored.
-It is believed that P derived its Alphabet plays and some Select plays from copies of an ancestor of L, but the remainder is derived from elsewhere.
-P contains all the extant plays of Euripides, L is missing The Trojan Women and latter part of The Bacchae.
+In Euripides's case, however, a further nine plays have also survived, compiled in alphabetical order as if from a set of his collected works, without any scholia attached.
+These "alphabetical" plays were combined with the "select" edition by some unknown Byzantine scholar, bringing together the nineteen plays that survive today.
+The "select" plays are found in many medieval manuscripts, but only two manuscripts preserve the "Alphabetical" plays.
+These two manuscripts are usually denoted as L and P, after the Laurentian Library at Florence, and the Bibliotheca Palatina in the Vatican, where they are stored.
+It is believed that P derived its texts of all the "alphabetical" plays and of some (but not all) "select" plays from copies of an ancestor of L. P contains all the extant plays of Euripides, but Trojan Woman and the latter part of Bacchae are missing from L. (For a list of the "select" and "alphabetical" plays, see Extant plays below.)

-In addition to L, P, and many other medieval manuscripts, there are fragments of plays on papyrus.
+In addition to the medieval manuscripts, there are some papyri preserving fragments from Euripides's work.
 These papyrus fragments are often recovered only with modern technology.
 In June 2005, for example, classicists at the University of Oxford worked on a joint project with Brigham Young University, using multi-spectral imaging technology to retrieve previously illegible writing (see References).
 Some of this work employed infrared technology—previously used for satellite imaging—to detect previously unknown material by Euripides, in fragments of the Oxyrhynchus papyri, a collection of ancient manuscripts held by the university.